complexdatacollective/Fresco/README.md

 4. Click **"Go to the dashboard"** button and begin your exciting exploration of Fresco.

-For more info checkout our [User Community](https://community.networkcanvas.com/).
+For more information checkout our [User Community](https://community.networkcanvas.com/).